EXPORT TRADE

 INTERMEDIARIES IN EXPORT TRADE

-The common used intermediaries in export trade are;
+The commonly used intermediaries in export trade are:

 • Marketing boards.